Namratajjampur/IBSSC-UPLIFT/README.md

 # UPLIFT: Usage of Poverty Level Indicators to Facilitate Transformation

 ### Note: Kindly cite this paper, if the research work has been used as a reference.
 N. Ramesh, D. Chandra, C. Jawahar, and G. Srinivasa, "UPLIFT: Usage of Poverty Level Indicators to Facilitate Transformation", Proc.
 IEEE Bombay Section Signature Conference (IBSSC), Gwalior (M.P.), India, Nov.
-18-20, 2021.
-To appear.
+18-20, 2021. https://ieeexplore.ieee.org/document/9673421

 ## Abstract
 UPLIFT: Usage of Poverty Level Indicators to Facilitate Transformation, as the name suggests, is a study that aims at analysing data consisting of various socio-economic factors that effect households in order to alleviate poverty by understanding and identifying various aspects that may have an impact on poverty levels.